 Language: In larger cities like Ho Chi Minh and Hanoi, heaps of people speak a decent level of English making it a relatively easy place to travel.
 However, as with most places, as soon as you venture towards smaller towns and mountainous regions, the level of English drops.
 With this in mind, having a good grasp of a few basic Vietnamese words can go a long way.
 Words like petrol, hotel, and bathroom are definitely high up there on the list of must-know words.

 Transportation: The transport from one place to the next is fairly easy in Vietnam and is quite efficient.
-We recommend downloading the Skyscanner App and using the Bookaway or 12Go website to the bus and train schedules ahead of time.
+We recommend downloading the Skyscanner App and using Bookaway or 12Go website to view bus, boat, and train schedules ahead of time.

 Vietnam Trip Planning